 When the end of the logical log reaches the end of the physical log file, the new log records wrap around to the start of the physical log file.

 (Image Credits: TechNet)

 This cycle repeats endlessly, as long as the end of the logical log never reaches the beginning of the logical log.
 If the old log records are truncated frequently enough to always leave sufficient room for all the new log records created through the next checkpoint, the log never fills.“

->

-> - Different Ways to Retrieve SQL Server Configuration Details
+- SQL Server: How to Start SQL Server with Minimal Configuration

-> - Steps to Connect to SQL Server When all System Administrators are Locked Out
+- Steps to Connect to SQL Server When all System Administrators are Locked Out